NPNMD/KinConnectSurface/GOOGLE_AI_SETUP_GUIDE.md

 This guide will walk you through setting up Google AI (Gemini) API for the visit summary feature in KinConnect.

+## ⚠️ Prerequisites

+Before starting, ensure you have:
+- A Google account
+- Firebase CLI installed (`npm install -g firebase-tools`)
+- Access to your Firebase project
+- Node.js installed (for running verification scripts)

 ## 🔑 Getting Your Google AI API Key

 ### Step 1: Access Google AI Studio